2019 Holiday Events: Santa Visits, Christmas Tree Lightings, Sleigh Rides, Parades, Festivals and More

-Just outside the Triangle is Christmas Lights on the Farm in Middlesex.
-This Christmas extravaganza welcomes visitors on select days in November and December.
+Christmas Lights on the Farm in Middlesex is a Christmas extravaganza that welcomes families on select days in November and December.
 Enjoy a hayride through a country town decorated for the Christmas season and continue through the Field of Lights.
 The hay ride ends at Big Daddy’s General Store, where kids can meet Santa and Bucky the Reindeer.
 While the kids visit with Santa and Bucky, parents can wander through the general store and select their favorite old-fashioned candy.
 Roast marshmallows on an open fire and, on special nights and times, hear Christmas carols performed by local singers. christmaslightsonthefarm.com.

 Storytime with Santa, live music and magical winter lights illuminate Park West Village’s Winter Wonderland in Morrisville Nov.
 22-24, 5:30-8:30 p.m. parkwestvillage.net/event/winter-wonderland-2.

 Help Santa find Rudolph and his other lost reindeer during Santa’s Reindeer Roundup Express, hosted by New Hope Valley Railway in New Hill.
 Hop aboard an open train car with all the trimmings and take pictures with him during the hour-long ride.
 Frosty the Snowman greets families in the rail yard.
 Trains run Dec.
 7, 8, 14, 15 and 21, departing at 10 a.m., 11:30 a.m., 1 p.m., 2:30 p.m. and 4 p.m.
 Purchase tickets, $11-$13, at triangletrain.com.

 Ride the rails with New Hope Valley Railway in December.